How to Create an SEO Optimized Website Design

 Example hypothesis: "Using 'you' language creates better engagement."
 Test this in headlines, CTAs, and body copy to see if the pattern holds.

-The goal isn't perfection on launch (which is almost impossible), it's continuous improvement that keeps your user experience (and rankings) trending upward.
+The goal isn't perfection on launch (which is almost impossible).
+Rather, it’s continuous improvement that keeps your user experience (and rankings) trending upward.

 Get In